Everything’s going well in preparation for my upcoming holiday and computer upgrade.

 Renaissance coffee mug

-I made this by grabbing images from Google, printing them, tearing them, sticking the pieces together and scanning the result.
+I made this by grabbing images from the Internet, printing them, tearing them, sticking the pieces together and scanning the result.
 It was easier than I expected to make it look good.
 At this point, the thought struck me that it would look good on a coffee mug, so I made it on Zazzle, doing a little research to find out the names and lifespans of the artists.

 If this were a serious academic work, of course, I would have done the research first, before selecting the images.
 The selection would have been carefully made to make sure I represented the various styles within Renaissance art as well as its geographical and historical span.
 However, I did no such thing, and the images were simply grabbed from the highest-ranking Google Images results based on what I liked and what looked good together (though I did check they were all genuinely Renaissance).